folkertdev/rust-rfcs/text/0000-labeled-match.md

 Today, MIR optimizations are apparently not capable of simplifying the above into a `goto`.
 Even if they were, it is probably still beneficial to perform a check to see whether a `goto` can be inserted immediately during lowering, rather than relying on MIR optimizations to eventually come to that same conclusion.
 Having the MIR optimizer do the dirty work is both inefficient and may limit further analysis because the naive desugaring introduces control flow paths that are not actually used in practice.

 Of course, it may not be possible to pick the right branch at this point.
 Maybe the value is truly only known at runtime, or some amount of inlining needs to occcur before the value can be known.
-In experiments so far, duplicating the match does not leed to duplicated code in the final assembly.
+In experiments so far, duplicating the match does not lead to duplicated code in the final assembly.
 But more experimentation is needed: maybe a lowering to the standard "loop + match" is better in some cases.

 This basic lowering does not consider nested patterns, but does appear to work well with e.g. patterns with guards.
 As an initial version, this likely already covers the vast majority of cases.
 Further improvements to the code generation can be implemented incrementally.